Discrimination

 Age discrimination

-Age is one of the nine protected characteristics under the Equality Act, alongside disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 As an employee, apprentice, worker or a job applicant, you are entitled not to be discriminated against because of your age.

 Acas has provided a helpful guide on age discrimination, click here to view the guide.

-An employer will also be discriminatory if it instructs, causes or induces another to commit age discrimination, such as by instructing HR not to include younger individuals in consideration for promotion, or suggesting that older employees are approached first for prospective voluntary redundancy.
+An employer will also be discriminating if it instructs, causes or induces another to commit age discrimination, such as by instructing HR not to include younger individuals in consideration for promotion, or suggesting that older employees are approached first for prospective voluntary redundancy.

 Indirect discrimination occurs where, a particular provision, criterion or practice is in place which puts you at a particular disadvantage due to your age even if it applies to everyone equally.
 To avoid claims of discrimination, selection criteria, policies and rules for job applicants should be neutral and carefully drafted.
 For example, if an employer were to advertise a position requiring at least five GCSEs at grades A to C without permitting any equivalent qualifications, this criterion would put at a particular disadvantage everyone born before 1971, as they are more likely to have taken O-Level examinations rather than GCSEs.
 This might be indirect age discrimination if the criterion could not be objectively justified.